IBM/ansible-role-infosvr-import-export/docs/relationships.md

 - `changes_in_last_hours` specifies the number of hours prior to the playbook running from which to identify (and extract) any changes.
 - `only_including_related_types` provides a list of the related asset types to retain as relationships.

-Be aware that all relationships in IGC are bi-directional, so it is usually possible to achieve the extraction of the same relationship in two different ways (depending on the `from_type` and `with_property` used).
+Be aware that all relationships in IGC are bi-directional, so it is usually possible to achieve the extraction of the same relationship in two different ways (depending on the `from_type` and `via_properties` used).
 For example, the `assigned_assets` on a `term` is also represented by the `assigned_to_terms` on a `database_column`, `database_table`, `data_file_field`, etc. Depending on the intended import mode (see below), one of the directions may be significantly more efficient to load than the other.

 ## Imports